 Direct Assistance to Consumers

 In some cases, the Attorney General’s Office is able to help people resolve problems with a business by contacting the organization.
 We call this process “mediation.”
 While the mediation process often results in successful outcomes, it should be noted that we do not license businesses and cannot simply order a business to take a particular course of action in a given matter.
 If you have experienced a problem, we want to hear from you.
-For more information on filing a written complaint with the Attorney General’s Office, click here.
+For more information on filing a written complaint with the Attorney General’s Office, see the webpage Consumer Complaints.